swikritijoshimalla/SFPD_2020-2024/README.md

 **Project Website:** SFPD 2020-2024 Crime Project **Contact:** erosas9172@sdsu.edu (Eddie) · sjoshi2639@sdsu.edu (Swikriti)

-This capstone project investigates how crime patterns evolve across San Francisco by integrating five years of incident-level data (2020-2024) with machine learning, time-series forecasting, and geospatial modeling.
+The project investigates how crime patterns evolve across San Francisco by integrating five years of incident-level data (2020-2024) with machine learning, time-series forecasting, and geospatial modeling.
 The goal is to understand when and where crime risk increases, and how temporal cycles, district-level patterns, and routine-activity trends can support fair, data-informed public safety planning.

 The analysis combines Python-based machine learning (Decision Trees, SARIMAX, Prophet), ArcGIS spatial processing, and dashboard visualization.
 Daily crime counts were used to train a Decision Tree classifier that predicts high-incident days, achieving a Macro-F1 score of approximately 0.61 and ROC-AUC ≈ 0.65.
 For short-term forecasting, citywide daily totals were modeled using Prophet and SARIMAX, with Prophet obtaining a MAPE of 8.6% and producing stable 30-day forecasts capturing strong weekly and yearly seasonal cycles.